bruno-brasil-babson/text-mining/README.md

 All in all, I think I learned how to:
 1. Understand the data I need based on the question I want to answer
 2. Storing and retrieving data to increase performance to focus on data analysis
-3. Manipulate different data structures with functions to find top themes and similarities (intersections)
+3. Manipulate different data structures with functions to find insights (top themes, similarities, etc)